Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot

 \section{Acknowledgments}

-The research described in this paper was funded by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
-The authors would like to thank: Kirk Barrow, Charlene Paloma, Tanya Samra, Faustino Chirino, and Lance Christensen for making our field tests a reality; Ahyde Lara, Rich Bauer, and Allen Dial for supporting the aerobot fabrication and flight; the Black Rock Nevada BLM Office and the Tillamook Air Museum for the use of their property; Satish Khanna, Chris Yahnker, Pat Beauchamp, Kim Aaron, Peter Dillon, Dara Sabahi, Michael Meacham, John Gallon, Katie Siegel, Michael Schein, and Jim Denman for their technical guidance of the program; Bill Warner, Dominic Aldi, Jared Leblanc, and Emma Bradford for the material testing of balloon envelopes; and Blair Emanuel and Tonya Beatty for the post-flight evaluation of the aerobot prototype after the Nevada field campaign.
+The research described in this paper was funded by the Jet Propulsion Laboratory, California Institute of Technology, under contract 80NM0018D0004 with the National Aeronautics and Space Administration.
+The authors would like to thank: Kirk Barrow, Charlene Paloma, Tanya Samra, Faustino Chirino, and Lance Christensen for making our field tests a reality; Ahyde Lara, Richard Bauer, and Allen Dial for supporting the aerobot fabrication and flight; the Black Rock Nevada BLM Office and the Tillamook Air Museum for the use of their property; Satish Khanna, Chris Yahnker, Pat Beauchamp, Kim Aaron, Peter Dillon, Dara Sabahi, Michael Meacham, John Gallon, Katie Siegel, Michael Schein, and Jim Denman for their technical guidance of the program; Bill Warner, Dominic Aldi, Jared Leblanc, and Emma Bradford for the material testing of balloon envelopes; Spencer Diehl for reprocessing FLOATS simulations after first review, and Blair Emanuel and Tonya Beatty for the post-flight evaluation of the aerobot prototype after the Nevada field campaign.

 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply its endorsement by the United States Government or the Jet Propulsion Laboratory, California Institute of Technology